snu-dbs/prevision/README.md

-You can download a zipped repository at [this link](https://drive.google.com/file/d/1MQEiUxIQlCxkr2HsvjyF3WbuaVaGulf9/view?usp=sharing).

 # PreVision: An Out-of-Core Matrix Computation System with Optimal Buffer Replacement

 This README describes how to reproduce the paper named "PreVision: An Out-of-Core Matrix Computation System with Optimal Buffer Replacement".